 2.5 units are recommended on each side.
 This is recommended for patients whose smiles reveal their gums.
 The Botox relaxes the muscle down and creates a smile that shows all teeth and no gums.

-10 units are recommended on each side to improve the appearance of crow’s feet.
+Average units are about 10 for on each side to improve the appearance of crow’s feet.

-15-20 units are recommended for frown lines (Lateral Canthal Lines) is 15-20.
+The average units used for frown lines (Lateral Canthal Lines) is 15-20.
 Because the muscles are very strong, more units are needed to combat these lines.
 For some individuals, more units may be required.

 How much Botox to treat facial wrinkles?
-This depends on which areas are treated.
+This depends on which areas are treated and the injection sites.
 Refer to other questions for specific facial muscles.